 If a project does not have a UiO website, you can manually enter names and links to external groups and projects.

 Scroll down the editing page until you reach "Publications" and select "Yes" to show what you have registered on Cristin’s profile page.

-Up to 500 of your most recent works which have been registered in Cristin will be displayed.
+By default, 100 of your most recent works registered in Cristin will be displayed.
+But this can be increased to 500.
 They are updated automatically every night at 0200 hrs and each time a document is saved.
 Each publication is displayed with the APA style for reference lists.
 View the lists which show which Cristin categories have been placed under each tab (Norwegian).